Patient information: Hair loss in men and women (androgenetic alopecia) (Beyond the Basics)

 Minoxidil (Rogaine) — Minoxidil promotes hair growth by lengthening the growth phase of hair follicles and causing more follicles to produce hair.
 The hairs that are produced tend to be larger and thicker.
 Minoxidil is available in a 2 and 5 percent liquid or 5 percent foam.
 The 5 percent solution is more effective in men and is probably more effective in women .
 It can be purchased without a prescription.

 How to apply — Minoxidil is a scalp treatment, not a hair treatment.
 One milliliter of the liquid or foam should be applied to the affected areas of the scalp using a dropper or pump spray device.
-The solution should be lightly spread over the affected area with a finger, and does not need to be massaged into the scalp.
+The solution should be lightly spread over the affected area with a finger.
 People using minoxidil must have a normal, healthy scalp since cuts or openings can allow the solution to be absorbed into the bloodstream.

 Results — Minoxidil must be used for at least six months to determine if it is effective.
 When it is effective, you usually begin to shed less hair within two months after the start of treatment, and by four to eight months hair begins to grow.
 The effects of minoxidil usually stabilize after 12 to 18 months of use.